miracle-2003/qrmakerdocs/docs/environment-variables.md

 # Environment variables

-List of all custom environment variables FoodTiger uses. - remove the comments // when you add some environment variable
+List of all custom environment variables QR Menu Maker uses. - remove the comments // when you add some environment variable

 ```text
 APP_LOCALE=en // en | fr | de | es